-Using TA yields, a corn, soybean, or wheat producer needs to farm in an eligible county.
-Currently all Maryland counties have a TA yield for corn, and all counties but Allegany and Garrett have a TA yield for soybeans.
-For wheat, Baltimore, Caroline, Carroll, and Cecil, Dorchester, Frederick, Harford, Howard, Kent, Montgomery, Queen Anne's, Somerset, Talbot, Washington, and Worcester counties currently have approved TA yields.
-An eligible corn, soybean, or wheat producer must have an actual corn, soybean, or wheat yield in one of the last four years, and choose the TA yield endorsement for their existing or new insurance policy before March 15 for corn and soybeans and September 30 for wheat -- the sales closing dates for these crops.
+A corn, soybean, or wheat producer needs to farm in an eligible county.
+Currently all Maryland counties have a TA yield for corn.
+All counties but Allegany and Garrett have a TA yield for soybeans.
+For wheat, currently Baltimore, Caroline, Carroll, and Cecil, Dorchester, Frederick, Harford, Howard, Kent, Montgomery, Queen Anne's,

-Corn, soybean, and wheat producers in eligible Maryland counties must have an actual yield in one of the last four years, and choose the TA yield endorsement for their insurance policy before March 15 for corn and soybeans and September 30 for wheat.
+Somerset, Talbot, Washington, and Worcester counties have approved TA yields.
+The corn, soybean, or wheat producer would need to have an actual corn, soybean, or wheat yield in one of the last four years.
+Producers need to choose the TA yield endorsement for their existing or new insurance policy before March 15 for corn and soybeans and September 30 for wheat, i.e. the sales closing date.

-Organic corn, soybean, and wheat are ineligible for the TA endorsement.
-Corn produced for silage with a tonnage guarantee is also ineligible.
+Organic corn, soybean, or wheat producers are not eligible to elect the TA endorsement.
+Corn produced for silage with a tonnage guarantee is also not eligible.
 The TA endorsement will not be available for Catastrophic Risk Protection (CAT), Group Risk Plan (GRP), and Group Risk Income Protection (GRIP) policies.